ASHLAR SECURITIES PVT LTD being the member of NSE, BSE, MSEI, MCX & NCDEX & DP of NSDL vide SEBI Regn Nos INZ000203739

 a.
 The principal office shall have all time access to customer identification data and other CDD information.

 b.
 The principal officer shall have complete independence and authority to access and is able to report to Senior Management or his/her next reporting level or the Board of Partners.

 The Principal Officer shall ensure that:

-For ensuring overall supervision and compliance with the obligations imposed under chapter IV of the Act and the Rules the group has appointed the “Designated Director”.
-The details of the designated Director are as given below:-
+For ensuring overall supervision and compliance with the obligations imposed under chapter IV of the Act and the Rules the group has appointed the “Designated Partner”.
+The details of the designated Partner are as given below:-

 Name : Ankit Garg

 3. Client Due Diligence Measures (CDD Measures)

 The CDD measures comprise the following: